 But what started out as a bulky camcorder (chiefly used by traffic police when dealing with high-speed pursuits) is now a discreet piece of consumer tech that has helped many a motorist submit vital evidence to police and argue their case in court.
 It's even helped some keep the no claim discount on their car insurance.

 Also, the rise in 'crash for cash' scams, where criminals deliberately cause an accident to falsely claim on insurance, has seen many drivers resort to dash cam technology in order to protect themselves and any no claim bonuses they've earned.
-In fact, Halfords found that 52 per cent of drivers feel safer when they have a dash cam in their car.

 But does that mean you need to rush out and buy one?
 Like everything, there are two sides to the story.
 Leon Poultney (@Blokesincars) talks to the experts to find out if dash cams are all they're cracked up to be.

 Can installing a dash cam help with car insurance?

 'Installing a dash cam can definitely be of benefit for customers at the point of an accident claim, or for evidence where someone has driven into our customer's vehicle and then driven off,' says Michelle Smith, senior motor underwriter at LV=.

 'If we have the registration number of the vehicle, we can then look to trace the offender and make a claim from the third party, potentially meaning that our policy holder won't lose their no claim discount,' she adds.

 On top of this, several police forces in the UK have revealed that dash cam footage of dangerous driving has helped bring numerous culprits to justice.